Jumori/nlw-connect/server/README.md

 This project were made during **NLW Connect** offered by [Rocketseat](https://lp.rocketseat.com.br/).

-This project is a responsive website for event registrations and referrals.
+This project is a server application for event registrations and referrals.

 ## 🎨 Layout